-We have been providing exceptional translations for both the medical professional, and patient communities in the United States for over 20 years.
-We are well versed in HIPPA Requirements, and in translating all sorts of medical documents including Workers Comp Claims, Consent Forms, Clinical Trials, and Scientific Journals.
+We have been providing exceptional translations for the Healthcare community in the United States for over 20 years.
+We translate a wide range of Healthcare-related documents including Consent Forms, Patient Education Materials, Physicians and Hospital Guidelines, Workers Comp Claims, Clinical Trials, and Scientific Journals.

 According to Henry Fischbach, former Director of the American Translators Association (ATA), a medical translator who translates medical documents for publication from English to another language has four primary duties.